Safety is a priority

 All new employees at the mills undergo training in what defines a safe working environment.
 All managers and union safety representatives receive training.

 Rate of sickness absence

-Sickness absence was 4.2 per cent in 2015, which was somewhat higher than in the industry as a whole.
+Sickness absence was 4.2 per cent in 2016, which is on a par with previous years.

 Long-term absence (more than 60 days)

 Holmen annually measures what is known as the good-health index.
 This is a measure of the proportion of employees who have not had a day of sick leave during a calendar year.
-The good-health index for 2015 was 48 per cent.
-The Group offers its employees a range of preventive healthcare activity options.
+The good-health index for 2016 was 48 per cent.

 Company health service

 All employees have access to health-promoting activities and a company health service that provides rehabilitation and supports return to work.
 A fitness grant is also offered in Sweden.
 The company is convinced that good dietary habits and exercise are an important part of ensuring that an individual can cope with working life until retirement age.
 Work-life balance is a further piece of the puzzle that the company is working actively to encourage.
 Regular health checks are also offered to the employees so that they can detect early onset of disease.